 Amazon got a lot of press recently on the unveiling of their new Amazon Go convenience store where there are no cashiers or checkouts.
 Here is their video announcing it .

-Here is a parody of the Amazon Go store from a French retailer.
+Here is a parody of Amazon Go from a French retailer.

 Watch the video to see there are many elements you could steal for your own marketing.
-And if you were in an urban location like New York where customers don’t drive, you might even look at their delivery solution to begin offering in your store.
+And if you were in an urban location like New York City where customers don’t drive, you might even look at their delivery solution to begin offering in your own business.

 Good relationships, like eating well and getting enough exercise, aren’t just a matter of luck.

-Managers share some blame for not creating a great store to shop in because they are frequently focused on tasks and rarely steer employees to the important goal of developing their rapport-building skills.
+Managers share some blame for not creating a great customer satisfaction experience because they are frequently focused on tasks and rarely steer employees to the important goal of developing their rapport-building skills.

 Would you want to end up with the kind of life your employee has... with the kind of friendships they have?
 If not, you need to provide them the skills to forge deeper ties to people than tapping a heart emoji on Instagram.